biojava/biojava.github.io/_wikis/BOSC2008_Abstract.md

 **Abstract:**

 BioJava is a mature free and open-source project that provides a framework for processing biological data.

-BioJava provides tools/packages/modules/components

-for parsing common file formats,

-for manipulating sequences and 3D structures,
+BioJava contains powerful analysis and statistical routines, packages for parsing common file formats, and packages for manipulating sequences and 3D structures.

-and powerful analysis and statistical routines.

 BioJava is available freely under the terms of version 2.1 of the GNU Lesser General Public License (LGPL) from <http://biojava.org/>.
 Here we present the latest BioJava release (version 1.6, released on 13 Apr 2008) which provides improvements in the packages for phylogenetic trees, processing PDB files, and genetic algorithms.

 **Paper:**